Yonkers, New York Therapists

 Find a therapist in Yonkers, New York that meets your needs.
-Browse our comprehensive list of affordable and licensed therapists in Yonkers to find a professional specializing in counseling people with stress, anxiety, depression, relationship issues, grief and more.
+Browse our comprehensive list of affordable and licensed therapists in Yonkers to find a professional specializing in counseling people with stress, anxiety, depression, relationship issues, grief, and more.

 Overview of Mental Health Resources in Yonkers, New York

 Many people from Yonkers, New York claim they are from the famous “Sixth Borough” with immense pride.
 And, understandably so.
 Yonkers is the fourth most populous city in the state of New York, with a booming population of approximately 200,000 citizens, according to a 2017 report from the U.S. Census Bureau.
 That number is ever-growing, however, not at the same high rate as similarly situated cities.
 Yonkers, New York’s very appropriate, popular nickname is ‘The Central City,’ for a good reason.
 The city is known for providing an excessive amount of amenities to its residents.
-In fact, one of the greatest appeals of living in Yonkers, according to its own citizens, is the vast number of stores to shop in.
+One of the greatest appeals of living in Yonkers, according to its citizens, is the vast number of stores to shop in.
 Whether you’re looking for a quick morning coffee, or perhaps a fashionable outlet to spend your day at, the good news is that it is probably within walking distance of your front door.

 The problem of mental health in Yonkers is not unique to the city alone.
 Mental illness is a state-wide problem.
 According to a new report, an estimated one in five New Yorkers suffer from mental health disorders.
 In this context, mental health disorders can refer to anything from anxiety and depression to bipolar disorder and schizophrenia.
-Amongst New Yorkers, clinical depression is the most prolific mental issue.
-Roughly 500,000 residents of the state are going through life with a major depressive disorder, but only 40 percent receive any treatment for it.
+Among New Yorkers, clinical depression is the most prolific mental issue.
+Roughly 500,000 residents of the state are going through life with a major depressive disorder, but only 40% receive any treatment for it.
 So, what is causing New York, and Yonkers, specifically, to have such a high rate of mental illness amid its citizenry?

 The Trouble of Finding a Suitable Therapist in Yonkers, New York

 Stigma is also causing many not to seek out counseling for mental health problems.
 Some people fear being seen as weak by their peers or family if they attempt to reach out for help.
-It is crucial to acknowledge the fact that that stigma is untrue, as are a majority that surrounds mental health.
+It is crucial to acknowledge the fact that that stigma is untrue, as is a majority that surrounds mental health.

 Mental Health Resources in Yonkers, New York